ClaraAriGomes/TI-Retrowave/README.md

 # RETROWAVE

 ## Table of Contents
-1. About
+-  1. About
-2. Getting Started
+- 2. Getting Started
-   2.1 Prerequisites
+    - 2.1 Prerequisites
-   2.2.
+    - 2.2.
 Installation
-   2.3 Usage
+    - 2.3 Usage
-3.
+- 3. Credits
-4. Contributors
+- 4. Contributors

 ## 1. About